Tips for Studying in Oxford as an International Student

 If you are successful in your application and choose to come to Oxford, adopt a practical mindset, make sure you organise your packing well, and have a great time!

-- Use this comprehensive guide to UCAS and UK universities to help you navigate your applications.
+- Use this comprehensive guide to the college admissions cycle to help you navigate your applications.

 - Read this article on the many benefits of attending an Oxford summer school abroad!